Amdahl Corporation: 470 series

-At the time, the 370 lacked virtual memory, which was criticized in the computer press.
+When it was first introduced, the 370 lacked virtual memory, and this was heavily criticized in the computer press.
 In 1972, IBM announced a new series of 370 systems that would include this feature, which they referred to as "dynamic address translation".
 Amdahl modified their design to match, becoming the 470V/6, (Note: Although the formal nomenclature for the series was 470V/number, authors frequently invented other nomenclature.) for "virtual".
 The machine began to take form in 1974 after several manufacturing issues were resolved.
 The machine was about twice as fast as the contemporary 370/168 at about the same price.
 It also occupied one-third as much floor space, and as it lacked the water cooling system, it was much easier to install and maintain.

 The first 470V/6 machine, serial number 00001, was delivered to NASA Goddard Space Flight Center in June 1975.
 It was installed and commissioned in five days, compared to the two or three weeks required for similar IBM machines.
 The second was delivered to the University of Michigan.
 Texas A&M received theirs in October and Computer Usage Company in November.
 By August 1977, 55 systems had been installed and the production line had to be expanded from four to six machines a month.

 For the next quarter-century, Amdahl and IBM competed aggressively against one another in the high-end mainframe market.
 At its peak, Amdahl had a 24% market share.
 Amdahl owed some of its success to antitrust settlements between IBM and the U.S. Department of Justice, which ensured that Amdahl's customers could license IBM's mainframe software under reasonable terms.
 The machines could also use any 360 or 370 peripheral, and while IBM initially refused to maintain these machines when connected to Amdahl systems, they were eventually forced to when Amdahl began making a profit maintaining IBM hardware.